The Path to Generalized MPC Key Management

 3. Automatic Participation - validators participate without manual intervention

-4. Persistent Keys - FROST shares saved to disk, survive restarts
+4. Persistent Keys - FROST shares saved on chain, encrypted by the validator consensus public key

 Flow